bigfix/developer.bigfix.com/site/reference/types/symlink.md

 # drive of &lt;symlink&gt; : filesystem

-Returns the drive associated with the specified symlink as a &lt;filesystem&lt; object.
+Returns the drive associated with the specified symlink as a &lt;filesystem&gt; object.

 # fifo file &lt;symlink&gt; : fifo file